Your Guide To Divorce Lawyer Fees In Singapore

 The typical lawyer fee structure for Divorce in Singapore varies depending on your circumstances.

-Less complicated cases usually occur when no shared property, children, or financial support is involved.
-This also means that there’s no need to talk it out when both people agree to everything.
+Less complicated cases usually occur when there is no shared property, children, or financial support involved.
+This also means that both people agree on everything.
 Thus, the fees are considerably lower.

 The typical lawyer fee structure for Divorce in Singapore varies depending on your circumstances.